ritagnunes/PulseqDiffusion/paper/paper.md

 # Target audience
-`PulseqDiffusion` is aimed at MRI researchers focusing on DWI pulse sequence design.
+`PulseqDiffusion` is aimed at MRI researchers focusing on DWI acquisition.
 We envisage `PulseqDiffusion` to be used for replicability and reproducibility studies (multi-site, multi-vendor).
 The package could also serve as a hands-on teaching aid for MRI faculty and students.
 Users can get started with the example pulse sequences and provided phantom and in vivo data.

 # Acknowledgements
 This study was funded by the Portuguese Foundation for Science and Technology (FCT) under the Indo-Portuguese Programme for Cooperation in Science & Technology, 2017-2019 and grants (UID/EEA/50009/2019 and SFRH/BSAB/150270/2019).
 Acquisition of example data was funded under the Zuckerman Institute Technical Development Grant for MR, Zuckerman Mind Brain Behavior Institute,Grant Number: CU-ZI-MR-T-0002.